-I started off by playing around with the computer years ago (just before windows 3.1) then a bit serious with IBM’s manual and DOS, is quite interesting how focus can change in an instant.
+I always thought that it all started back when I used to play around with the computer (just before windows 3.1) then a bit serious with IBM’s manual and DOS, is quite interesting how focus can change in an instant.

-I remember wanting to install Hocus Pocus game and run into an error -zipped file- and it was the first time in which I had to do such thing -always was straight from floppy- before installing a game.
+I remember that I wanted to install a game -Hocus Pocus- but run into an error (zipped file) and it was the first time in which I had to do such thing since it was always direct install from floppy.
 So I got introduced to ‘pkunzip’ -if I remember correctly- and after that I started wondering:

 What else can I do?

 I have had such a peculiar experience with .NET and C#.
-At first I didn’t like the GUI so I stayed at the console until Windows XP was available and used it until 2010-2012, besides XP I only used Windows 2000 Professional for administration stuff, back then I started using CentOS -my fav distro- this went back to back with windows for administration as I used to replicated things I learnt on both, since then when I had to do something on C I would choose to do it on Linux.
+At first I didn’t like the GUI so I stayed at the console until Windows XP was available and used it until 2010-2012, besides XP I have only used Windows 2000 Professional for administration, back then I started using CentOS -my fav distro-.
+This went back to back with windows administration as I used to replicated things I learnt on both, since then when I had to do something on C I would choose to do it on Linux.

-Now tools for development, my all time favourite was C# with Windows XP and Visual Studio 2012, this combination I used constantly up to 2020, it was the only VM I had on my MacBook 2012 to work with Windows Forms and anything related to Microsoft’s products.
+Now tools for development, my all time favorite combination was Visual Studio 2012 with Windows XP and C#, this combination I used constantly up to 2020, it was the only VM I had on my MacBook 2012 to work with Windows Forms and anything related to Microsoft’s products.
 Since 2012 my main OS has been either macOS or fedora and used Windows when needed.